PierreSenellart/provsql/doc/TODO/README.md

 # ProvSQL TODO

 Planning material for upcoming ProvSQL work, kept alongside the source tree so the plans evolve with the code that implements them.
+Only open work lives here: shipped work is recorded in the git history, the CHANGELOG, and the user / developer manuals, and is pruned from these files as it lands.

 Each plan document follows a consistent layout: